-- To document that notification and a one-time consent have been provided to the parent(s) regarding the public agency accessing their Medicaid benefits for Medicaid-covered IEP services provided by the public agency to the student and annually thereafter.
+- To document that notification and one time consent has been provided to the parent(s) regarding the public agency accessing their Medicaid benefits for Medicaid covered IEP services provided by the public agency to the student and annually thereafter.
 This form also serves that you have explained to the parent all of the protections available to them under Part B, as described in 34 CFR §300.154(d)(2)(v). - Consent is one time and you must notify the parent annually if you continue to access their or the student's Medicaid benefits.